 I also advise my clients to have a CPA review their divorce settlement agreements before signing them to alert them to any unexpected results of their division of assets in terms of taxable income or capital gains.

 The marriage has already broken down.
 Aside from child custody issues, the rest of a divorce is in essence a business deal akin to the dissolution of a corporation.
 For this reason, it is essential that divorcing parties to pay close attention to the relationship between divorce and taxes.
 Talk to me to learn how I can help you arrive at a divorce agreement that preserves as many assets as possible for the family.Contact a Family Lawyer Serving Kingston, Poughkeepsie, Goshen, New York

-Contact me, New York family law attorney Jonathan D. Katz, to schedule a free consultation regarding divorce and tax issues.
+Contact me, New York family law attorney Jonathan D. Katz, to schedule a consultation regarding divorce and tax issues.